w3c/reporting/EXPLAINER.md

 ```

 ### Crashes ###
 A crash report indicates that the user was unable to continue using the page because the browser (or one of its processes necessary for the page) crashed.
-For security reasons, no details of the crash are communicated except (optionally) the type of crash (such as "oom") and a unique identifier which can be supplied to the browser vendor.
+For privacy and security reasons, no details of the crash are communicated except (optionally) the type of crash (such as "oom").

 ```json
 {